List of hypermarkets: Australia

 The hypermarket concept was not a success in Australia.
 Coles Myer had their own hypermarkets in the country with the introduction of Super Kmart in 1983, until the results were not positive.
 The concept was eventually shelved by 1989 to then divide all Super Kmart stores to have a separate Coles supermarket and a separate Kmart discount department store.

 In 1984 the South African retail chain Pick 'n Pay opened a hypermarket in the Brisbane suburb of Aspley.
 They had planned to expand to 10 hypermarkets however union bans imposed on South Africa by Australia at the time because of Apartheid prevented the other stores from opening.
 In 1995 the Australian branch of Pick 'n Pay was sold to Coles Myer and in late 2012 the Pick 'n Pay Hypermarket in Aspley would be closed and divided into an Aldi and Coles supermarkets as well as a Kmart discount department store.

-Costco has stores in Brisbane, Melbourne, Sydney, Newcastle, Adelaide, Perth and Canberra.
+Costco has stores in Brisbane, Newcastle, Sydney, Canberra, Melbourne, Adelaide and Perth.